Home > Blogs > UK Landlord Responsibilities & Renters’ Rights Act to Protect Tenants

 Paying Some Utility Bills

 In normal cases, utility bills are paid by the tenants.
 But if they are not paid by the tenants, then it should be written in the agreement who will pay the utility bills.
 These utility bills include the electricity, gas, or water bills.
-According to the Tenant Fees Act 2019, if a landlord pays for utilities, then charge the tenant for them.
+Under the Tenant Fees Act 2019, if a landlord pays for utilities, they may charge the tenant for them.
 But they can charge only the original bill amount can not make a profit on it.

 Deposit Protection